labzero/adpq/PLAYBOOK_ADHERENCE.md

 In addition, below are key activities and artifacts relative to the Digital Service Plays:

 ## Play 1: Understand what people need
-* Drafted open-ended discovery interview scripts for key personas.
+* Drafted open-ended discovery interview scripts for key personas
-* Interviewed representative users, documented & shared learnings.
+* Interviewed representative users, documented & shared learnings
-* Utilize existing large scale quantitative eCommerce research through the Baymard Institute.
+* Utilize existing large scale quantitative eCommerce research through the Baymard Institute
-* Outline Full Persona List to note all roles likely involved in the full experience.
+* Outline Full Persona List to note all roles likely involved in the full experience
-* Focus on and define State Agency Requester as primary persona.
+* Focus on and define State Agency Requester as primary persona
-* Focus on and define Lead Purchasing Org web admin as secondary persona.
+* Focus on and define Lead Purchasing Org web admin as secondary persona
-* Capture & prioritize needs as user stories.
+* Capture & prioritize needs as user stories
-* Regularly test to validate problem/solution fit.
+* Regularly test to validate problem/solution fit

 ## Play 2: Address the whole experience, from start to finish
 * Illustrated on- & off-line touch points and align team on key points of impact & focus